0x80/typed-firestore-server/README.md

   const user = await getDocumentInTransaction(tx, refs.users, "id123");

   /**
-   * In this case, the typed update function calls the transaction, and is
+   * In this case, the update function calls the transaction, and is therefore
-   * therefore not async.
-It will execute when the transaction is committed.
+   * not async.
+Instead, it will execute when the transaction is committed.
    */
   user.update({
     /** Properties here will be restricted to what is available in the User type */